winitzki/scall/tutorial/programming_dhall.md

 If a value of the void type existed, one would be able to compute from it a value of _any other type_.
 This is absurd, but this is indeed an important property of the void type.
-This property of the void type can be expressed formally via the function called `absurd`.
+This property of the void type can be expressed formally via the function that we may denote `absurd`.
 That function computes a value of an arbitrary type `A` given a value of the void type `< >`:

 ```dhall